run-nan/open-docs/docs/tools/cli/op-cli.md

 Unlike the [login command](#login), current command does not store the scope parameters into `~/.ones/cli-plugin.yaml`.

-But if the current branch has never picked a team after the run is complete, `npx op pickteam -t ci -b $currentSpecifyBranch` will be automatically executed which is consistent.
+But if the current branch has never picked a team after the run is complete, `npx op pickteam ci -b $currentSpecifyBranch` will be automatically executed which is consistent.

 ```shell
 npx op ci [options] [url]